 These sweet and salty treats are great for summertime munching, especially when you have kids at home looking for a rib sticking satisfying treat!

-Each of the Peanut Butter Pretzel Bites are about 125 calories with 13 grams of carbohydrates.
+Each of the Peanut Butter Pretzel Bites are about 111 calories with 7 net grams of carbohydrates.

 - 1 cup natural peanut butter, creamy (I used Adams)